Schema and transformers¶

 build e.g:

-Dialect also handle SQL quote identifiers, quotes and other SQL dialect specifics.
+Dialect also handles SQL quote identifiers, quotes and other SQL dialect specifics.

 An example of batch mode: